demisto/content/Packs/MicrosoftExchangeOnline/Integrations/EWSO365/README.md

 In order to function as expected, the service account should have:

-**Impersonation rights** - Most command require this permission to function correctly.
+**Impersonation rights** - Most commands require this permission to function correctly.
 This permission is specified in each relevant command's Permission section.
 For more information follow the [Microsoft Documentation](https://learn.microsoft.com/en-us/exchange/client-developer/exchange-web-services/impersonation-and-ews-in-exchange).

 Note: In order to perform actions on the target mailbox of other users, the service account must be part of the _ApplicationImpersonation_ role.